Economy of the Gaza Strip: 2020s: Economic collapse and war

+In 2022, 81.5% of people in Gaza lived in poverty.
 In recent years, Israel has permitted thousands of Gaza Palestinians to work within its borders.
 In 2021, 7,000 Gazans held Israeli work or trade permits.
 In 2022, the permit quota was raised to 17,000, with a planned increase to 20,000.
 Defense officials stated that granting more work permits would bring more income into Gaza and encourage stability.

+The war in Gaza has had a severe impact on the region's economy.
+Estimates indicate that the unemployment rate has reached approximately 80 percent, resulting in over 250,000 workers losing their jobs.
+Poverty rates have risen to more than 93 percent, and over 75 percent of the population is experiencing severe food insecurity.
+Many workers who previously held occupations such as bakers or accountants have been compelled to take on menial and hazardous tasks—for example, clearing rubble—for less than $27 per day, an income that does not meet the basic needs of their large families living in refugee camps.

 Sectors

 Agriculture

 The major agricultural products are strawberries, citrus, dates, olives, flowers, and various vegetables.
 Pollution and massive population pressure on water have reduced the productive capacity of the surrounding farms.

 Manufacturing

 Small-scale industries in Gaza City include the production of plastics, construction materials, textiles, furniture, pottery, tiles, copperware, and carpets.
 Following the Oslo Accords, thousands of residents were employed in the various government ministries and security services, while others were employed by the UNRWA and other international organizations that support the development of the city.
 Gaza City contains some minor industries, including textile production and food processing.
 A variety of wares are sold in Gaza's street bazaars, including carpets, pottery, wicker furniture, and cotton clothing.